linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 3 Cash Flow Engineering, Interest Rate Forwards and Futures.md

 \mathrm{PV}(t_{0},t_{1},t_{2})=\tilde{\mathrm{PV}}(t_{0},t_{1},t_{2})
 $$

 the two forward rates on the right-hand side of formulas (3.58) and (3.59) cannot be identical.
 Of course, there are many other reasons for the right-hand side and left-hand side in formula (3.60) not to be the same.
-[Futures markets](../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Contango%20And%20Backwardation%20In%20Arbitrage-Free%20Futures-Markets.md) have mark-to-market; FRA markets, in general, do not.
+Futures markets have mark-to-market; FRA markets, in general, do not.
 With markto-market, gains and losses occur daily, and these daily cash flows may be correlated with the overnight funding rate.
-Thus, the forward rates obtained from FRA markets need to be adjusted to get the [forward rate](../../Clippings/Forward%20Points%20in%20Currency.md) in the [Eurodollar futures](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%206%20Options%20on%20Non-Price%20Variables/Convexity-Adjusted%20Models%20for%20LIBOR%20Forwards%20Qu.md), and vice versa.
+Thus, the forward rates obtained from FRA markets need to be adjusted to get the forward rate in the Eurodollar futures, and vice versa.

 # EXAMPLE

-Suppose at time $t_{0}$ , [futures markets](../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Contango%20And%20Backwardation%20In%20Arbitrage-Free%20Futures-Markets.md) quote a price
+Suppose at time $t_{0}$ , futures markets quote a price
 $$
 Q_{t0}=95.76
 $$

 for a Eurodollar contract that expires on the third Wednesday of December 2020.
 This would mean two things.
-First, the implied [forward rate](../../Clippings/Forward%20Points%20in%20Currency.md) for that period is given by:
+First, the implied forward rate for that period is given by:
 $$
 F_{t_{0}}={\frac{100.00-95.76}{100}}=0.0424
 $$

 Second, the contract involves a position on the delivery of
 $$
-100\bigg(1-0.04240\frac{1}{4}\bigg)=98.94
+[^100]: \bigg(1-0.04240\frac{1}{4}\bigg)=98.94
 $$

 dollars on the third Wednesday of December 2020.

 At expiry, these funds will never be deposited explicitly.
 Instead, the contract will be cash settled.
-For example, if on expiration the exchange has set the delivery settlement price at $Q_{t_{1}}=96.0$ , this would imply a [forward rate](../../Clippings/Forward%20Points%20in%20Currency.md)
+For example, if on expiration the exchange has set the delivery settlement price at $Q_{t_{1}}=96.0$ , this would imply a forward rate
 $$
 F_{t_{1}}=\frac{100-96.0}{100}=0.04
 $$

 and a settlement
 $$
-100\bigg(1-0.04\frac{1}{4}\bigg)=99.00
+[^100]: \bigg(1-0.04\frac{1}{4}\bigg)=99.00
 $$

 Thus, the buyer of the original contract will be compensated as if he or she is making a deposit of 98.94 and receiving a loan of 99.00.
 The net gain is
 $$
-99.00-98.94=0.06{\mathrm{per}}100{\mathrm{dollars}}
+[^99]: 00-98.94=0.06{\mathrm{per}}100{\mathrm{dollars}}
 $$

 This gain can be explained as follows.
 When the original position was taken, the (forward) rate for the future 3-month deposit was $4.24\%$ .
 Then at settlement this rate declined to $4.0\%$ .